The six principal lines of the Buenos Aires subway each have a unique vibe, much like the 38 neighborhoods of the city.

 The A Line (light blue)

-Sitting on the historic línea A, with its well-made Belgian carriages, flickering lights, saloon-like booths and hand-operated doors, the splendor of Buenos Aires’ golden age no longer feels like a distant myth.
+It used to be that on the historic Línea A, visitors got to experience well-made Belgian carriages, flickering lights, saloon-like booths and hand-operated doors, highlighting the splendor of Buenos Aires’ golden age.

 The A line, like the D and E lines, branches out from the Plaza de Mayo – the most important square in Buenos Aires.